413 Lake Street, Elmira, NY 14901

 Board Member, Community Arts of Elmira

-Currently teaching at Corning Community College, retired public school educator Ron Dixon was responsible for the production of instructional materials and implementation of curriculum for studio courses in photography, printmaking, art history, drawing and painting, and stage design.
-A painter and photographer, Dixon has held numerous regional and solo shows in a variety of venues, including the Arnot Art Museum, Elmira, NY; 171 Cedar Gallery, Corning, NY; Atrium Gallery, Corning, NY; Brown Library, Williamsport, PA; Community Arts of Elmira, Inc., Elmira, NY; and the Gmeiner Gallery, Wellsboro, PA.
-His most recent professional awards include: Best in Show Photography: Gmeiner Regional 2005; and the Award for Photography: Gmeiner Regional 2008.
+Ron Dixon is a retired public school educator who was responsible for the production of instructional materials and implementation of curriculum for studio courses in photography, printmaking, art history, drawing and painting, and stage design.
+A painter and photographer, Dixon has held numerous regional and solo exhibitions in a variety of venues, including the Arnot Art Museum, Elmira, NY; 171 Cedar Gallery, Corning, NY; Atrium Gallery, Corning, NY; Brown Library, Williamsport, PA; Community Arts of Elmira, Inc., Elmira, NY; and the Gmeiner Gallery, Wellsboro, PA.
+His professional awards include Best in Show Photography: Gmeiner Regional; and the Award for Photography: Gmeiner Regional.

 Board Member, Community Arts of Elmira